neilgupta/neilgupta.github.com/_posts/2020-03-19-play-from-home.md

 Along the same lines, it can be uncomfortable to ping your teammates on Slack when you're not used to doing it, but don't feel bad about it!
 I promise you're not disrupting them any more than if you walked up to their desk.
 Ask to hop on calls more than you think is necessary.
 The biggest feedback I got from my team is that they wished we spent more time in video calls for more face time.

-[Slack](https://slack.com), [Zoom](https://zoom.us), and [Tandem](https://tandem.chat) make it super easy to collaborate on work as if you're in the same room.
-I like how Slack makes it possible for anyone to drop in on an active call if you want.
-I haven't tried Tandem, but it looks like a promising way to recreate some of the office vibe.
+[Slack](https://slack.com), [Zoom](https://zoom.us), [Basecamp](https://basecamp.com), and [Tandem](https://tandem.chat) make it super easy to collaborate on work as if you're in the same room.
+I like how Slack makes it possible for anyone to drop in on an active call, much like a water cooler.
+Basecamp is great for encouraging discussion without the stress of interrupting someone in real-time.
+I haven't tried Tandem, but it looks like a promising way to recreate some of the spontaneous office vibe.
+The right tool for you will depend on your team's culture and preferences.

 ## 🎲 Play Games!